Diegoruro/CNYT/README.md

 # Operations of complex numbers

-This is a repository for a library that has the functions to complete basic operations with complex numbers, developed with python language
+This is a repository for a library that has the functions to complete basic operations with complex numbers, developed with python. the following functions are:
+- Addition.
+- Subtraction.
+- Multiplication.
+- Division.
+- Module.
+- Conjugation.
+- Conversion from polar to cartesian.
+- Conversion from cartesian to polar.
+- Return of the phase.
 ## Getting Started

-To use this library you will need Python installed in your computer
+To use this library you will need Python installed in your computer in order to run the python files.

 ### Prerequisites